baosystems/dish2/README.md

 ### Command overview

 The available commands are listed in the table below.
-Details about each command follows below.
+Details about each command follow below.

 Command | Description
 --- | ---